mongodb/docs/source/administration/monitoring.rst

 ````````

 :option:`mongotop` tracks and reports the current read and write
-activity of a MongoDB instance. ``mongotop`` provides per-collection
+activity of a MongoDB instance. :option:`mongotop` provides per-collection
 visibility into use.
-Use ``mongotop`` to verify that activity and use
+Use :option:`mongotop` to verify that activity and use
 match expectations.

+.. seealso:: ":doc:`/reference/mongotop`."

 monostat
 ````````

-:command:`mongostat` captures and returns counters of database operations. ``mongostat`` reports operations on a per-type (e.g. insert, query, update, delete, etc.) basis that makes it easy to understand the nature of the load on the server.
-Use ``mongostat`` to understand the distribution of operation types and to inform capacity development plans.
+:option:`mongostat` captures and returns counters of database operations. :option:`mongostat` reports operations on a per-type (e.g. insert, query, update, delete, etc.) basis that makes it easy to understand the nature of the load on the server.
+Use :option:`mongostat` to understand the distribution of operation types and to inform capacity development plans.

+.. seealso:: ":doc:`/references/mongostat`."

 .. _rest-interface: